-- Download the Deployment for Multiple Availability Zones document and read it to understand the requirements.
+- Open the Deployment of Multiple Availability Zones document and read it to understand the requirements.

 - Ensure a vSAN Enterprise license has been applied to the cluster to be stretched.
 A vSAN Enterprise license is required for stretching a cluster.
 See KB 70328 for information about a known licensing issue.

 - The management VLAN between the two availability zones must be stretched.